dexmac221/GenerativeLife/CONTRIBUTING.md

 - Update configuration documentation

 ## 🔄 Review Process

 - Maintain backward compatibility when possible
 - Ensure code follows project patterns
+- Test with multiple agent configurations
+- Verify data collection still works
+- Pull Requests are reviewed by project maintainers.
+Automated CI checks must pass before merging.
+Review time may vary, but we aim to respond within a few days.

+## 🤝 Code of Conduct

+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this standard and help create a welcoming environment for all.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+## 📋 Issue & PR Templates

+Please use the provided GitHub issue and pull request templates when submitting bugs, features, or changes.
+This helps us triage and review contributions efficiently.

+## 📞 Getting Help

+- Create an issue for questions
+- Include relevant code and configuration
+- Be specific about what you're trying to achieve

+Thank you for contributing to GenerativeLife! 🎉

+- Maintain backward compatibility when possible
+- Ensure code follows project patterns